Azure/databox-adls-loader/README.md

 2. Schedule a pickup with UPS to [Ship your Data Box back to Azure](https://docs.microsoft.com/azure/databox/data-box-deploy-picked-up).
 3. After Microsoft receives your device, it is connected to the network datacenter and data is uploaded to the storage account you specified (with Hierarchical Namespace disabled) when you ordered the Data Box.
 Verify against the BOM files that all your data is uploaded to Azure.
 You can now move this data to a Data Lake Storage Gen2 storage account.

-## Move the data onto your Data Lake Storage Gen2 storage account
+## Step 4 - Move the data onto your Data Lake Storage Gen2 storage account

-To most efficiently perform analytics operations on your data in Azure, you will need to copy the data to a storage account with the Hierarchical Namespace enabled - an Azure Data Lake Storage Gen2 account.
+To most efficiently perform analytics operations on your data in Azure, you will need to copy the data to a storage account with the [Hierarchical Namespace](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-namespace) enabled - an Azure Data Lake Storage Gen2 account.

 You can do this in 2 ways.